PDFWAC 194-50-030

 Discounted payback: The time when the accumulated savings achieved by an investment, discounted by the appropriate discount rate, equals the initial cost of the investment.

-District heating and/or cooling system: A system that provides heating or cooling to multiple buildings through a distributed system providing steam, hot water, or cool water to buildings.
+District energy system: A system that provides heating, cooling, or heating and cooling to a campus through a distributed system providing steam, hot water, or cool water to buildings.

 Energy target (EUIt): Not adopted.
 See energy use intensity target (EUIt).